Neil Fitzmaurice

 Neil Simon Fitzmaurice (born 20 August 1969) is an English actor, comedian, and writer.
-He is best known for his role as Jeff, the love rival of protagonist Mark Corrigan, in the Channel 4 sitcom Peep Show.
-He has written for a number of other sitcoms, including Peter Kay's Phoenix Nights and Benidorm; both of which he has also starred in.
+He is best known for his role as Jeff, the love rival of protagonist Mark Corrigan, in the Channel 4 sitcom Peep Show (2003–2015).
+He has written for a number of other sitcoms, including Phoenix Nights (2001–2002) and Benidorm (2007–2018); both of which he has also starred in.

+Early life

+Fitzmaurice was born and raised in Liverpool.
+He is the youngest of four brothers.

 Career

 Writing

 Fitzmaurice's writing projects include That Peter Kay Thing, for which he received a British Comedy Award, and the critically acclaimed Phoenix Nights, in which he also appeared as "Ray Von".
 He has also written two feature films: Going Off Big Time, in 1999, which was nominated for four BIFA awards and is part of Film Four's Best of British, and more recently Charlie Noades R.I.P.